 Facts and figures

-the decision to identify as Aboriginal is not fixed.
-Some individuals may identify as Aboriginal for some purposes but not for others.
+found that the decision to identify as Aboriginal is not fixed.
+Some individuals may identify as Aboriginal for some purposes but

-the evaluation of those services.
+them, and the evaluation of those services.
 It also means statistics about Aboriginal people must be interpreted with caution.
-Where possible, any

 View key data

 Useful Data Links

 The Office of Environment and Heritage website on its Search for heritage page gives users information about Aboriginal objects and Aboriginal places which have

 been declared by the Minister for the Environment to have special significance for Aboriginal culture.

 The NSW Atlas of Aboriginal Places on the same website includes a map, photos, location information and gazettal notices, and explains the significance of each declared

 The Agreements, Treaties and Negotiated Settlements (ATNS) project website provides users with information about agreements between Indigenous people and others in Australia (and overseas).